TouchMe-Inc/l4d2_server_restarter/README.md

-# l4d2_server_restarter
+# About server_restarter
-Restarts the server when all players have disconnected
+Restarts the server when all players have disconnected.